solana-labs/solana-program-library/docs/src/confidential-token/deep-dive/zkps.md

 ```

 Upon receiving a `TransferWithFee` instruction, the Token program deducts the
-ciphertext that encrypts the fee under the destination ElGamal public key from
+encrypted fee under the destination ElGamal public key from the encrypted
-the ciphertext that encrypts the transfer amount under the same public key.
-Then
+transfer amount under the same public key.
+Then it aggregates the ciphertext
-it aggregates the ciphertext that encrypts the fee under the withdraw withheld
+that encrypts the fee under the withdraw withheld authority's ElGamal public key
-authority's ElGamal public key into the `withheld_fee` component of the
+into the `withheld_fee` component of the destination account.
-destination account.

 ### Verifying the Fee Ciphertext